Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Concrete example implementations

 \item \textit{CDF: } Asymptotically, the width over the interval exactly matches the interval we would have obtained had we inspected the data ourselves, i.e., asymptotic equality in Eq.~\ref{eq: precision}.
 By Bernstein-von Mises this is asymptotically the same width obtained by standard frequentist intervals.

 \item \textit{Mean: } Asymptotically the interval is, for $p = 0.95$, $48.79\%$ wider than an equivalent Hoeffding inequality \cite{wasserman2006all} based frequentist interval.
 How much wider the latter is (asymptotically) than the Bayesian interval depends on the variance of the distribution.
 In the best case (i.e., maximum variance allowed by the bounded support), it is $38.59\%$ broader than the Bayesian interval, meaning that the present interval would be $2.062$ times broader.
 For a $99\%$ interval it would be $1.780$ times broader.
-In this Sec.~\ref{sec: discussion} we discuss approaches which can improve upon this.\\ As is generally the case for Bayesian methods, for small samples the intervals produced can be expected to be narrower than the frequentist equivalent.
+In Sec.~\ref{sec: discussion} we discuss approaches which can improve upon this.\\ As is generally the case for Bayesian methods, for small samples the intervals produced can be expected to be narrower than the frequentist equivalent.
 This is because the intervals use prior information.
 This is verified numerically in Fig.~\ref{fig: width_vs_N}. \end{itemize}

-\quad \textbf{Practicality} \, Due to the method of construction of these intervals (Sec.~\ref{sec: derivation}), the validity and precision discussed above hold also conditional on the user observing the dependence of $A$ on the prior $b(\theta)$ and $I$.
-This means that many of the beneficial properties of Bayesian methods hold: One is allowed to explore different intervals $I$ or try out inserting different prior beliefs, without affecting the properties described above.
-In addition, sequential sampling can be implemented naturally: If we have multiple datasets, we may simply multiply the functions $l$ for these different datasets and plug the resulting function in Eq.~\ref{eq: reduced_bayes} (seeing the result for the different sets will not influence the validity).
+\quad \textbf{Practicality} \, The method of construction of these intervals (Sec.~\ref{sec: construction}), the This means that many of the beneficial properties of Bayesian methods hold: As shown in Sec.~\ref{sec: construction}, one is allowed to explore different intervals $I$ or try out inserting different prior beliefs, without affecting the properties described above.
+In addition, sequential sampling can be implemented naturally: If we have multiple datasets, we may simply multiply the functions $l_\pm$ for these different datasets and plug the resulting function in Eq.~\ref{eq: S_condition} (seeing the result for the different sets will not influence the validity).
 These convenient properties may not hold for intervals satisfying Eq.~\ref{eq: validity} but constructed through a different process than the intervals proposed in this section.